Real talk about over-training and under-eating.

 Who has better endurance?

-Girl #1 could run circles around Girl #2 (who honestly got out of breath pretty easily…)
+Girl #1 could run circles around Girl #2 (who is noticeably leaner, but got out of breath easily…)

 Who is stronger?